How are planning applications decided?

 Secretary of State

 Major applications of strategic importance may be "called in" by the Secretary of State for him to decide.
 Further information about called in applications is available from the Ministry of Housing, Communities and Local Government.

 What was the decision?

 Information about decisions on planning applications and appeals is available from our online register.
-For applications decided on or after 1 December 2005 this will include a full copy of the statutory decision notice on planning applications decided by the County Council.
+For applications decided on or after 1 December 2005 this will include a full copy of the statutory decision notice and a copy of the planning officer report on planning applications decided by the County Council.
 The copy of the decision notice online is as equally binding as the original, but for security reasons the signature has been removed.